 Sitting any further away than 5 rows from any exit row greatly reduces your chances of surviving.
 You can also slightly improve your chances by sitting at the back of the plane.

-How Quickly Do You Need to Get out of the Plane?
+How Quickly Do You Need to Get Out of the Plane?

-www.Artofmanliness.com points out studies have shown you have approximately 90 seconds to get out after the plane comes to a stop.
+www.Artofmanliness.com points out that studies have shown you have approximately 90 seconds to get out after the plane comes to a stop.
 Now it means you need to find the exit first, so make sure you know where they are beforehand.

 In the commotion and confusion, coupled with possible smoke and debris, looking for the exit at that point could be a game-changer for you.

 Do you immediately unbuckle when the seat belt light goes off?
 According to www.Farecompare.com, there is a very good reason to keep your belt on at all times.

 In a car, we know buckling up saves lives.
 We wear it in case of a collision and never really worry we'll hit a pothole or have a reason to worry about turbulence on the road, correct?